jinkim31/event_thread/README.md

 ```
 Here's an updated version of the `App` class.
 It now has a new worker, `mWorker`, and a thread `mWorkerThread` that `mWorker` is moved to.
 `mWorker`is an instance of class `Worker` which will be explained later.
-With `ETimer::addTask()` a new task is added to the timer.
+With `ETimer::addTask()` a new task is added to the mTimer.
-it will execute a public member function `Worker::work` of `mWorker` right after the timer start.
+it will execute a public member function `Worker::work` of `mWorker` right after the mTimer start.
 This is implemented by calling `EObject::callQueued()` with the function pointer as its parameter.

 `worker.h`